 Will signage be in place for social distancing and other guidelines?

 What if I get sick?

 If you are symptomatic for COVID-19 or think you have been exposed:

 - Seek a viral test.
-University Urgent Care at 3107 Greene Avenue will test insured TCU faculty and staff at no out-of-pocket expenses.
+You can use the Curative kiosk on campus or University Urgent Care at 3107 Greene Avenue will test insured TCU faculty and staff at no out-of-pocket expenses.

 - Contact your Dean to assure your class is covered by another instructor.

-What if one of my students gets sick in my classroom?
-(Updated 8/27/20)
+What if a student gets sick in my classroom?